 13.2 Expenses.
 Each Party shall be solely responsible for all expenses, including due diligence expenses, incurred by it in connection with this transaction, and no Party shall be entitled to any reimbursement for such expenses from any other Party hereto.
 Without limiting the generality of the foregoing, Buyer will be solely responsible for all recording fees relating to the conveyances to be delivered pursuant to this Agreement.

 13.3 Disclaimer Regarding Assets.
-EXCEPT AS OTHERWISE EXPRESSLY PROVIDED IN ARTICLE 3, BUYER ACKNOWLEDGES AND AGREES THAT SELLERS HAVE NOT MADE, AND SELLERS HEREBY EXPRESSLY DISCLAIM AND NEGATE, AND BUYER HEREBY WAIVES, ANY REPRESENTATION OR WARRANTY, EXPRESS OR IMPLIED, RELATING TO THE CONDITION OF THE ASSETS INCLUDING, WITHOUT LIMITATION, ANY FACILITY, IMMOVABLE PROPERTY, MOVABLE PROPERTY, EQUIPMENT, INVENTORY, MACHINERY, FIXTURES AND PERSONAL PROPERTY CONSTITUTING PART OF THE ASSETS, INCLUDING, WITHOUT LIMITATION, (a) ANY IMPLIED WARRANTY OF MERCHANTABILITY, (b) ANY IMPLIED WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE, (c) ANY IMPLIED WARRANTY OF CONFORMITY TO MODELS OR SAMPLES OF MATERIALS, (d) ANY RIGHTS OF BUYER UNDER APPROPRIATE STATUTES TO CLAIM DIMINUTION OF CONSIDERATION OR RETURN OF THE PURCHASE PRICE, (e) ANY IMPLIED WARRANTY OF FREEDOM FROM PATENT OR TRADEMARK INFRINGEMENT, (f) ANY AND ALL IMPLIED WARRANTIES EXISTING UNDER APPLICABLE LAW NOW OR HEREAFTER IN EFFECT, AND (g) ANY IMPLIED WARRANTY REGARDING ENVIRONMENTAL LAWS, THE RELEASE OF MATERIALS INTO THE ENVIRONMENT OR PROTECTION OF THE ENVIRONMENT OR HEALTH.
+EXCEPT AS OTHERWISE EXPRESSLY PROVIDED IN ARTICLE 3, BUYER ACKNOWLEDGES AND AGREES THAT SELLER HAVE NOT MADE, AND SELLER HEREBY EXPRESSLY DISCLAIM AND NEGATE, AND BUYER HEREBY WAIVES, ANY REPRESENTATION OR WARRANTY, EXPRESS OR IMPLIED, RELATING TO THE CONDITION OF THE ASSETS INCLUDING, WITHOUT LIMITATION, ANY FACILITY, IMMOVABLE PROPERTY, MOVABLE PROPERTY, EQUIPMENT, INVENTORY, MACHINERY, FIXTURES AND PERSONAL PROPERTY CONSTITUTING PART OF THE ASSETS, INCLUDING, WITHOUT LIMITATION, (a) ANY IMPLIED WARRANTY OF MERCHANTABILITY, (b) ANY IMPLIED WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE, (c) ANY IMPLIED WARRANTY OF CONFORMITY TO MODELS OR SAMPLES OF MATERIALS, (d) ANY RIGHTS OF BUYER UNDER APPROPRIATE STATUTES TO CLAIM DIMINUTION OF CONSIDERATION OR RETURN OF THE PURCHASE PRICE, (e) ANY IMPLIED WARRANTY OF FREEDOM FROM PATENT OR TRADEMARK INFRINGEMENT, (f) ANY AND ALL IMPLIED WARRANTIES EXISTING UNDER APPLICABLE LAW NOW OR HEREAFTER IN EFFECT, AND (g) ANY IMPLIED WARRANTY REGARDING ENVIRONMENTAL LAWS, THE RELEASE OF MATERIALS INTO THE ENVIRONMENT OR PROTECTION OF THE ENVIRONMENT OR HEALTH.

 ARTICLE 14